PROJECTS

 N. Helbig, N.N.
 Lathiotakis, M. Albrecht, E.K.U.
 Gross,

-The fundamental gap in reduced density matrix functional theory
+The fundamental gap in reduced density matrix functional

 submitted to Phys.
 Rev. Lett.